SViswanathanLab/XIST-Males-Scripts/CN/README.md

 - TCGA tumor + matched normal BAMs were downloaded from GDC for analysis.
 We used blood-derived matched normals, if possible.
 If a blood-derived normal was not available, a cancer-adjacent matched normal was used.
-- TITAN was used for copy number calls; it was submitted on the Broad Data Science servers using the wrapper script: wrapper.sh.
+- TITAN was used for copy number calls; jobs were submitted on the Broad Data Science servers using the wrapper script: wrapper.sh.
 This script runs TITAN over TCGA samples baitset by baitset.
 - Average chrX copy number per sample was calculated using the average_cn.py script across the TITAN results directory.